 But this may also require additional layers in-between in order to simplify the process.

 Failing to design the right architecture from day 1 results in technical debt that keeps creeping up during the ongoing development of the project.

 Variety and Excitement

-Software developers often leave companies due to poor management, but many job hops for more exciting opportunities.
-Engineers want to evolve and progress without doing the same boring job over and over again.
+Software developers often leave companies due to poor management, but some “job hop” for more exciting opportunities.
+Engineers want to evolve and progress without sticking to the same boring job over and over again.